JuliaLang/julia/doc/stdlib/linalg.rst

 Usually a function has 4 methods defined, one each for ``Float64``, ``Float32``, ``Complex128`` and ``Complex64`` arrays.

+Note that the LAPACK API provided by Julia can and will change in the future.
+Since this API is not user-facing, there is no commitment to support/deprecate this specific set of functions in future releases.

 .. currentmodule:: Base.LinAlg.LAPACK

 .. function:: gbtrf!(kl, ku, m, AB) -> (AB, ipiv)